C-O-D-E-H-U-B/Tutor/README.md

 ## Introduction

-This is a common platform for the students and the teacher in the tutions.
+This is a common platform for the students and the teacher for the tution class sector.
 Hope to provide following features in the future

-Landing page with advertisements and notices,
+-  Welcome page with the teacher's advertisements and notices.
-A wall with the posts and the comment section
+-  Will have a wall to pulish the teacher's notices and posts.
+-  Comment section to make the conversations.
-A messenger application
+-  A messenger application to communication each other.
-Tab for the assignments
-Tab for the exams
-Tab for the reports
+-  Assignment room
+-  Exam room
+-  Reports room
-Lecture Room
+-  Lecture Room
-Admin panel
+-  Admin panel with statical analitics

 ## Prerequisites